 Home Treatment of Low Back Pain, Neck Pain, Fibromyalgia and More

-Home Treatment of Low Back Pain, Neck Pain, Fibromyalgia and MoreJanuary 26th, 2018 by Cindy Perlin
+Home Treatment of Low Back Pain, Neck Pain, Fibromyalgia and MoreFebruary 26th, 2019 by Cindy Perlin

 One of the worst emotions pain patients can feel is helplessness.
-In the face of severe pain, whether from low back pain, neck pain, fibromyalgia, migraine or tension headaches or other chronic pain conditions, when the medications don’t work, don’t do enough or cause intolerable side effects, patients can feel helpless to ease their suffering.
+In the face of severe pain, when the medications don’t work, don’t do enough or cause intolerable side effects, patients can feel helpless to ease their suffering.
 And helplessness leads to hopelessness and fear, which creates more pain.

 I know this because I have been there.
 After I was disabled by chronic back pain many years ago, I spent three years feeling helpless, hopeless and frightened about what was going on in my body.
 Then I began to discover self-care strategies and my life changed dramatically for the better.
 I’ve spent decades learning about simple home care strategies, tools and remedies.
-Now, when I have pain I have so many options to choose from that help and I just don’t worry about pain getting unmanageable or acute pain becoming chronic.
+Now, when I have pain I have so many options to choose from that help.
+I don’t worry any more about pain becoming unmanageable or acute pain becoming chronic.

 What follows is a list of strategies you can use on your own that are helpful for managing and even eliminating pain.

 - Rest.
 This may sound so obvious that it is not even worth mentioning.
-However, often we push ourselves beyond endurance just to get things done or we get a good day and decide to do everything at once while we’re feeling good, making pain worse later.
+However, often we push ourselves beyond endurance just to get things done or we get a good day and decide to do everything at once while we’re feeling goo.
+This makes pain worse later.
 Pace yourself and take a break when you get tired.

 - Move.
 Pain increases when you stay in the same position and don’t use your muscles.
 Muscles get stiff and weak.
-If you have trigger points, which are small round nodules within tight bands of muscle that form after muscle injuries, they become activated, causing pain with inactivity.
+If you have trigger points, which are small round nodules within tight bands of muscle that form after muscle injuries, they cause pain with inactivity.
 When you exercise, your body produces natural painkillers, including the opioid endorphin, and the same pain-relieving cannabinoids that are found in marijuana.
 Exercise has also been shown to decrease inflammation, improve mood and lubricate joints.
-Do slow movements and stretches throughout the day and get involved in a program of moderate exercise such as walking or swimming if possible.
+Do slow movements and stretches throughout the day.
+Get involved in a program of moderate exercise such as walking or swimming if possible.
 A physical therapist or a chiropractor can guide you in developing an appropriate exercise program.
-A program that helped me a lot when I was recovering from my back pain was the Kraus-Webber exercises you can find in the book, End Back Pain Forever, by Norman Marcus, MD.
+A program that helped me a lot when I was recovering from my back pain was the Kraus-Webber exercises.
+You can find them in the book, End Back Pain Forever, by Norman Marcus, MD.

 - Relax.
 This has been the most powerful pain reliever for me for decades.
-Stress and fear, including fear about the pain, causes muscle tension, reduction in blood flow to the extremities, suppression of digestion, suppression of immunity and many other physiological changes that create more pain.
+Stress and fear, including fear about the pain, cause muscle tension, reduction in blood flow to the extremities, suppression of digestion, suppression of immunity and many other physiological changes that create more pain.
 Chronic stress increases inflammation by depleting our body’s supply of natural cortisol, an anti-inflammatory.
 Use of relaxation techniques, including meditation, diaphragmatic breathing, visualization and body scanning, can induce relaxation, decreasing pain.
-I’ve also found that an inexpensive biofeedback device, the Stress Thermometer, that measures hand temperature, an indicator of stress level, is great for letting you know how well you are doing.
+I’ve also found that an inexpensive biofeedback device, the Stress Thermometer,is great for letting you know how well you are doing.
 As a result, it increases proficiency and motivation.

 - Resolve your trauma and emotional distress with energy psychology techniques.
 Studies have shown that psychological trauma, especially chronic childhood trauma, predisposes people to chronic illness.
 So does protracted emotional distress.
 One type of easily learned and applied technique that can process the undischarged energy from past or current duress is called energy psychology.
 Learn how to specifically use it to reduce pain levels from Nick Ortner’s book, The Tapping Solution for Pain.
 You can also find a free, more generic guide to the technique at emofree.com.
 Need more help than that?
 Check out these providers on our website or at www.energypsych.org.